iastoneCO/Homeworks/AndrewStone-Unit-18-Homework-Lets-go-Splunking.md

   - Answers to all questions where indicated.
   - Screenshots where indicated.

 -- I found the attack happened between 9 AM and 1 PM on February 21, 2020; during each of the four hours of the attack hit, the number of failed logins increased to an average of 124, 101, 121, 95, and 123.
-Therefore, I would make my opinion a baseline of standard failed login activity be less than 49 fail per hour, report an alert with a threshold of the attack 50 pull hour triggered an alert.
+Therefore, I would make my opinion a baseline of standard failed login activity be less than 49 fail per hour, report with a threshold of the attack 50 pull hour triggered an alert.

 ![AlertEmailtoBruteForce](https://github.com/iastoneCO/Images/blob/687dbf73573107c9a7d0cfb5e6cc74f01e22c95c/brute-froce-attack-timing.jpg)